mitranim/sublime-gox/readme.md

 ## Overview

 Syntax for the Go programming language for the Sublime Text editor.
-Intended to replace Sublime's built-in.
-Pending pull request: https://github.com/sublimehq/Packages/pull/1662.
+Recently merged into Sublime's default packages, replacing the older Go syntax: https://github.com/sublimehq/Packages/pull/1662.
+This repo is now frozen.

-Differences from Sublime's built-in:
+Differences from the older Go syntax:

   * Contextual types.
 Types are scoped where types are expected.
 There's no whitelist of "known" types.